vovavasylyna/Vasylyna/posts/problems-at-work.md

-# The guide to solving problems at work
+# Solving problems at work

 **Step 1**: Describe the problem in a message you plan to send to a co-worker or a client.
 Write it down as detailed as possible.